Midnight Curfew.

 What to do?

-Within ten minutes a cab arrived and I told the driver I would give him my ten bucks to drive me home quickly.
+Within twenty minutes a cab arrived and I told the driver I would give him my ten bucks to drive me home quickly.
 He told me to hop in, I gave him my ten bucks and he drove me home without the meter running.
 My focus was now solely on my watch as the stroke of midnight was quickly approaching.

 The cab driver drove very fast all the way to my apartment.